 First comprehensive cancer institute in South Orange County

 The Judi and Bill Leonard Institute for Cancer Prevention, Treatment and Wellness is a place of new possibilities, hope and healing in our community.
-Our comprehensive cancer center will bring together specialists, clinical research, and cutting-edge technology to compassionately care for the body, mind and spirit of our patients and family members.
+Our comprehensive cancer center brings together specialists, clinical research, and cutting-edge technology to compassionately care for the body, mind and spirit of our patients and family members.

 Together, we will make the once impossible, possible.
 The Leonard Cancer Institute, which opened in the fall of 2019, includes extensive space for physicians dedicated to care for patients with cancer and other specialty needs, a dedicated parking structure and pedestrian access to Mission Hospital and The Shops at Mission Viejo.

-The building will house radiation oncology, imaging services and medical oncology, also known as infusion.
+The building houses radiation oncology, imaging services and medical oncology, also known as infusion.

 Centralized in the building is a comprehensive research and clinical trial program as well as dedicated and specialized tumor boards.
 A robust clinical nurse navigation program provides stewardship and assistance for cancer patients and their families, and a varied menu of alternative and complementary therapies, programs and cancer education.
 Join us as we continue to build a model of change that will revolutionize cancer care today.

 A new approach to cancer care in our community